0cjs/8bitdev/README.md

 This repo is used by cjs for development of programs in 8-bit assembly languages (for a variety of platforms) and tools to aid this development.

-If you wish to discuss any of the code here, the best way to reach me is to contact `0cjs` on Discord, or `cjs_cynic` on Telegram.
+If you wish to discuss any of the code here, the best way to reach me is to contact `cjs_cynic` on Telegram or `0cjs` on Discord.
 You can also use the e-mail address in the commit messages, but that's more likely to get lost in the noise of all my e-mail and will always take longer to get a response.

 ### Contents